Industrial Engineering & Management

 322 Engineering North

 IEM Seminar Series

 Industrial Engineering & Management in conjunction with the OSU INFORMS Student Chapter will be sponsoring a Seminar Series in the fall and spring semester.
 Various topics will be covered by faculty from the department.
-The series will be held on Wednesdays 3:30pm-5:00pm.
+The series will be held on Thursdays 3:30pm-5:00pm.
 Seminar topics, location and a short abstract and bio about the presenters will be available here as it becomes available.